cucumber/react-components/README.md

 ### Theming

-You can also provide your own theme with a small amount of CSS.
+You can provide your own theme with a small amount of CSS.
 Target the element above your highest-level usage of the components:

 ```jsx
 <div className="dark-theme">